Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 20S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.35 degrees Kelvin in August 2025, versus 0.24 in July.
+In land locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.35 degrees Kelvin in August 2025, versus 0.24 in July 2025.

 History.
-Here’s a quick look at a few simple statistics we calculated on the entire sample: the anomaly recorded a bottom of -1.06 degrees Kelvin in August 1932; it peaked at 0.64 in August 2024; it had an average value of -0.33.
+Check out a few simple statistics we calculated on the whole sample: the anomaly was equal on average to -0.33 degrees Kelvin; it recorded a minimum of -1.06 in August 1932; it recorded its highest level of 0.64 in August 2024.

 Latest values